moigagoo/shopapp/README.rst

     $ norman migrate

-4. Run the server and send requests to it in a separate terminal:
+4. Run the server:

 .. code-block::

-    $ /bin/app
+    $ ./bin/app

+5. Send requests to it in a separate terminal:

 .. code-block::